IBM-Cloud/terraform-provider-ibm/website/docs/r/network_gateway.html.markdown

 A network gateway can be created in standalone mode and HA mode with both members, with either the same or different configurations.

-For additional details, see the [IBM Cloud infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/services/SoftLayer_Network_Gateway).
+For additional details, see the [IBM Cloud Classic Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/services/SoftLayer_Network_Gateway).

 For more information about getting started, see the [IBM Virtual Router Appliance docs](https://cloud.ibm.com/docs/infrastructure/virtual-router-appliance/getting-started.html#getting-started).